-Default Judgment - Definition
+Default Judgment - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Default Judgment?What Leads to a Default Judgment?Default Judgments in the U.S., England and WalesAcademic Research

 A default judgment is a court-issued judgement that is legally binding.
 Based on the situation on ground and the decision of the court, a default judgement can favor either the plaintiff or the defendant in a legal suit.
 A court can issue a default judgement in favor of a plaintiff for example, if the defendant fails to make an appearance in the court or ignores court summons.
 Also, if either of the parties fails to execute an action ordered by the court, a default judgement can be given in favor of the other party.

 Generally, a default judgment is given if any action that is legally binding has been flouted by any of the parties involved in the lawsuit.
 Failure to provide substantial evidence for a claim or a valid proof can instigate a default judgment.
 Also, a default judgement can be issued by a court in favor of a plaintiff when the defendant has no appearance, defense or when he fails to honor or reply a court summons.